January/February: winter high season

 There are still lots of opportunities to hike, but higher trails may get snow covered, especially in the second half of the month.
 Cable cars and cogwheel trains may either close around this time, or not operate for a week or two because of maintenance.
 Pass roads start to close for winter in October.

-Start exploring: lake areas like Lake Geneva, Lake Lucerne and Lake Lugano are still lovely in October.
+Lake areas like Lake Geneva, Lake Lucerne and Lake Lugano are still lovely in October.

 November: low season and chilly